abruzzihraig/road-for-revenge/8-10-2016-mysterious-guy.journal.md

 ### Mysterious Guy
 Since I worked here there is always a guy everyday I can see in the park, in witch I have to get through to my office.

 The guy seems mysterious.
 He always sits on the same bench which back to road.
-No matter how strong wind, no matter how dense cloud, every morning when I walked nearby the beach, I always could see the guy’s back, the guy’s hat and the guy’s hands were rubbing.
+No matter how strong wind, no matter how dense cloud, every morning when I walk nearby the beach, I always could see the guy’s back, the guy’s hat and the guy’s hands are rubbing.

 He always looks like a man who is thinking, he doesn’t care about anyone through the road, just shows them his back and his indifferent style.